sadighian/crypto-rl/README.md

 # Multiprocessing Crypto Recorder
-As of July 16th, 2018.
+As of August 16th, 2018.

 ## 1. Purpose
-Application designed to subscribe and record the full limit order book data from **GDAX** and **Bitfinex** into a MongoDB for reinforcement learning simulations.
+Application is designed to subscribe and record full limit order book data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.

 ## 2. Scope
 Application is intended to be used to record limit order book data for